Therapy for under 7s

 Your therapist will not tell you what to do but instead will help you make decisions about what is best for your child.

 Yes and homework really matters!
-We want homework to be manageable for you but also be enough to make a difference to your child’s speech outside the clinic.
-You will be asked to have regular 5-minute play times (Special Times) with your child, and also any other children in the family, between therapy sessions.
+We want homework to be manageable for you but also be enough to make a difference.
+Between sessions you will be asked to have regular, 5-minute play times (Special Times) with your child and also, separately, with any other children in the family.
 You will also sometimes be given something to read and think about for the next session.

 If you find it hard to do the homework for any reason make sure that you talk with your therapist so that they understand what is making it difficult for you to do.

 All children coming to the MPC for Palin PCI are followed for 12 months.
-You will have regular reviews during that period where we assess your child’s progress.
-These are agreed at the beginning of your year with us.
+You will have regular reviews during that period where we check in with you about how things are going and re-do some of our assessments.
+These appointments are generally agreed at the beginning of your year with us.

-Although there are some real advantages to being at the Centre in person, and it is often what people prefer, we also deliver Palin PCI by Skype when that is the best option.
-You will need to make sure that you have a private space to Skype in from and we will ask you to sign a consent form to say that you agree to therapy being delivered by Skype.
+Although there are some real advantages to being at the Centre in person, and it is often what people prefer, we also deliver Palin PCI remotely using Teams or Zoom when that is the best option.
+You will need to make sure that you have a private space to be in for your session and we will ask you to sign a consent form to say that you agree to therapy being delivered remotely.